mnaberez/pedisk2/NOTES.md

 Initializing the PEDISK II with ``sys 59904`` will attempt to load the DOS from disk.
 The wedge will only be installed if the DOS loads successfully.

-Force the wedge to install:

-    sys 60159

 Detect if the wedge is installed:

     print peek(121)

 Prints ``76`` if installed or ``201`` if not installed.

+All of the PEDISK II commands are loaded into RAM from the boot disk, with the sole exception of ``!load``.
+The ``!load`` command can be used even if the boot disk can't be loaded.
+However, the wedge must be force installed.

+Force the wedge to install:

+    sys 60159

+Load a program:

+    !load"foobar:0"

+The filename (``foobar``) may be up to six characters.
+The drive number (``:0``) must be included or else a ``?syntax error`` will result.